 Each region issues their version of the IC card; for example

-• If you enter via Tokyo Narita or Haneda Airports, you will buy the Suica or PASMO card.
+- If you enter via Narita Airport or Haneda Airport in Tokyo, you will buy the Suica IC Card.

-• You will find the ICOCA card for sale if you enter via Osaka Kansai Airport.
+- You can purchase the ICOCA card upon entering Osaka Kansai Airport.

-• You can return it (and get a refund of the money on the card plus the deposit you paid for the card itself)—as long as it's in the region where you bought it.
+- You can return it (and get a refund to the card for the money you spent plus the deposit you paid for the card itself)—as long as it's in the region where you bought it.

-• You can load the IC card onto your smartphone - via Apple Pay or Google Pay - but you won't be able to get a refund of your deposit or any funds stored when you leave the country.
+- You can load the IC card onto your smartphone via Apple Pay or Google Pay, but you won't be able to get a refund for your deposit or any funds stored when you leave the country.

 Bus Transportation